mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 | **Multi-Platform (Web + App)** | Verifying web-to-app discovery routing and deep-link health. | Mobile Web Sessions + **App Installs & App Open Rates**. |
 | **CPG / Omni-channel Retail** | Media halo effects, offline retail velocity, and store-locator intent. | Web Sessions to utility pages + **Total Operational/Retail Revenue**. |

+### FRAMEWORK TO IDENTIFYING FUNNEL TENSION

+Every business operates under unique technical frameworks, analytics teams must audit their specific ecosystem to identify which pages are pulling users away from the conversion track:

+* **SaaS/Subscription Models:** Focus heavily on isolating the main authentication gateways (`/login`, `/signin`, `/reset-password`).
+High search volume targeting these keywords implies app authentication loops or broken session cookies.
+* **E-Commerce/Retail Engines:** Map out customer service escalations (`/contact-us`, `/returns-refunds`, `/shipping-tracking`).
+If organic entries jump on these pages, users are likely hunting down delayed packages or struggling to update cart parameters.
+* **Lead Generation Platforms:** Monitor structural operational assets (`/help/`, `/faq/`, `/support/`).

+By defining these custom nodes in your SQL case statements, you can clearly track the tension balance in the Data Studio dashboard.
+If homepage share drops while your custom escalation nodes climb, the data provides an immediate, early warning signal that system friction is actively damaging revenue.

 ## IDENTIFYING KEY PAGES AND BUILDING THE LOGIC IN THE CODE

 ### The Operational Solution